PagerTree/prometheus-grafana-alertmanager-example/README.md

 Alerting Dashboard - `dashboards/System_Monitoring.json`

 # Security Considerations
 This project is intended to be a quick-start to get up and running with Docker and Prometheus.
 Security has not been implemented in this project.
-It is the users responsability to implement Firewall/IpTables and SSL.
+It is the users responsibility to implement Firewall/IpTables and SSL.

 Since this is a template to get started Prometheus and Alerting services are exposing their ports to allow for easy troubleshooting and understanding of how the stack works.

 ## Production Security:
 Here are just a couple security considerations for this stack to help you get started.
-* Remove the published ports from Prometheus and Alerting servicesi and only allow Grafana to be accessed
+* Remove the published ports from Prometheus and Alerting services and only allow Grafana to be accessed
 * Enable SSL for Grafana with a Proxy such as [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) with Let's Encrypt
 * Add user authentication via a Reverse Proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) for services cAdvisor, Prometheus, & Alerting as they don't support user authenticaiton
 * Terminate all services/containers via HTTPS/SSL/TLS